Guricheema22/iam-portfolio/IAM/BYOD Device Enrollment with Intune, App Control & Compliance/README.md

 Is managed by Intune

-Shows ownership as Personal
+Ownership is Personal

-Reports Compliant status
+Compliance status shows Compliant

 ✅ This confirms successful BYOD enrollment.

 Phase 2 – Company Portal Access
 Objective

-Validate that the enrolled device can access corporate resources through the Microsoft Company Portal.
+Validate that the enrolled device can access corporate resources via the Microsoft Company Portal.

 Steps

-Open Company Portal on the enrolled device
+Open Microsoft Company Portal

 Sign in as John Smith